Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Geometric relationship between vehicle and target path

-Here, $u$ denotes the steering input command with the dimension of angular rate [rad/s], and $Cv\delta$ represents the steering resistance term.
-The coefficient $C$ [1/m] depends on road conditions and characterizes the magnitude of resistance.
-This first-order model assumes that the inertia of the steering mechanism is sufficiently small relative to the resistance and input magnitudes, so that the steering dynamics can be approximated as a quasi-steady process.
-This assumption is particularly reasonable for low-speed applications such as agricultural vehicles, where the steering dynamics are dominated by resistive rather than inertial effects.
-For example, on asphalt roads or dry surfaces, the value of $C$ is relatively small, while on farmlands or muddy surfaces, the value of $C$ increases.
-When assuming a constant $C$ in the model, discrepancies may arise between the model and the actual system due to changes in road conditions.
-Since $C$ depends on the environment and is difficult to determine accurately under real driving conditions, it tends to be uncertain and highly variable.
-As a result, model errors are inevitable.
-These errors become a significant factor affecting the path following performance of the vehicle.
+Here, $u$ denotes the steering command [rad/s], and $Cv\delta$ represents the steering torque resistance term, where $C$ [1/m] is a coefficient that varies depending on road conditions.
+This first-order model assumes that the inertia of the steering mechanism is sufficiently small relative to the resistance and input magnitudes, which is particularly reasonable for low-speed applications such as agricultural vehicles.
+On asphalt roads or dry surfaces, the value of $C$ is relatively small, while on farmlands or muddy surfaces, it increases.
+Since $C$ depends on the environment and is difficult to determine accurately under real driving conditions, a constant nominal value assumed in the model inevitably deviates from the actual value, and the resulting model error becomes a significant factor affecting the path following performance of the vehicle.
+Note that the first-order model (\ref{eq:steerdyn}) can be derived from the torque balance of the steering mechanism.
+Let $J$ denote the inertia of the steering mechanism, $b\dot{\delta}$ the viscous resistance torque, and $kv\delta$ the road-reaction torque, which is dominated by the self-aligning torque and grows with the vehicle speed and the steering angle; the torque balance is then $J\ddot{\delta}=\tau-b\dot{\delta}-kv\delta$, where $\tau$ denotes the steering torque applied to the steering mechanism.
+When the inertia $J$ is sufficiently small relative to the viscous and reaction torques, the quasi-static approximation yields $b\dot{\delta}\approx\tau-kv\delta$, that is, $\dot{\delta}=u-Cv\delta$ with $u=\tau/b$ [rad/s] and $C=k/b$ [1/m], which coincides with (\ref{eq:steerdyn}).
+Thus $u$ is proportional to the applied steering torque, and the coefficient $C$ inherits the road-surface dependence of the reaction torque; accordingly, the term ``steering torque'' in the title of this paper refers to this torque-level uncertainty, while $u$ itself has the dimension of a steering rate.
+Throughout this paper, $u$ is referred to as the steering command.